epfl-ada/ada-2022-project-rakijada/README.md

 **Step 6: Feature extraction.** For the reviews present in matching, we generate three sentiments (positive, neutral and negative) for all four aspects as described in [feature extraction](#feature-extraction).

-**Step 7: Comparing the text review aspects of better and worse scores.** We will divide our reviews into two periods, one during summer and the other during winter, and accordingly filter both dates to be in the same period.
-Then, we will examine if there is a difference between the observed text review aspects during those two periods.
+**Step 7: Comparing the text review aspects of matched reviews.** We will divide our matched reviews into two periods - summer and winter.
+Then, we will examine if there is a difference between the observed text review aspects during these two periods.
 Using bootstrapping, we will determine if some effects are significantly stronger for one period.

 **Step 8: Infer conclusions from the results and answer the research question.**